Vignesh-J1/frontend_project/Readme.md

-Click the **index.html** file to open the login page login page,home page and detailed view page has splitted into 3 files for each file there is a seperate css and javascript file
+Click the **index.html** file to open the login page.
+Login page,Home page and Detailed view page has splitted into 3 files for each file there is a seperate css and javascript file

 This application is designed to perform the following tasks: